Quantum Mechanics and Perspectivalism: Unitarity and Consistency

 So perspectival views, which make the assignment of properties dependent on the relative quantum state, are able to escape the above inconsistency argument by denying that the $X$-perspective and the $Y$-perspective can be simply juxtaposed to form the $XY$-perspective.

 A further point to note is that the quantities measured by the external observers do not commute with $A$ and $B$, respectively.
-So the measurement by the observer near to Alice may be expected to disturb Alice's $A$-result, and similarly the other external observation may change Bob's result.
-This makes it understandable that the combined final $XY$ perspective will not agree with the measurement outcomes initially found by Alice and Bob.
+So the measurement by the observer near to Alice introduces a ``context'' that is different from that of Alice's $A$-measurement, and similarly for the $Y$ and $B$ measurements.
+This makes it understandable that the combined final $XY$ perspective need not agree with the measurement outcomes initially found by Alice and Bob \cite{fortin}.
 Indeed, the correct ``Alice and Bob state'' from the $XY$-perspective, given by Eq.\ 6, does not show one definite combination of results of Alice's $A$ and Bob's $B$ measurement but contains all of them as possibilities.